Did you know April is National Poetry Month?

 For National Poetry Month, I’m sharing a poem.

-I’m pleased to share a poem written by friend and fellow blogger, Lois Hjelmstad.
+The poem I’m sharing is one of my favorites.
+It was written by friend and fellow blogger, Lois Hjelmstad.
 Lois is the author of Fine Black Lines: Reflections on facing cancer, fear and loneliness.
 It’s a wonderful book.
 I highly recommend it.

 I was fortunate enough to have Lois write a guest post a while back called Why I Did Not Choose Reconstruction.
 If you missed it, do check it out; it’s well worth a read.

-The following poem by Lois is one of my absolute favorites because it says so much to me about forced posititivy – a huge pet peeve of mine in Cancer Land.
+The following poem by Lois is one of my absolute favorites because it says so much to me about forced positivity – a huge pet peeve of mine in Cancer Land.